Closing the gap on Indigenous economic participation and wellbeing is a major national challenge.

-We're working with Indigenous partners on the Cape York Peninsula to reduce water quality impacts of land management practices and build the capacity of Indigenous rangers.Read more about this project
+We're working with Indigenous partners on the Cape York Peninsula to reduce water quality impacts of land management practices, helping to protect the Great Barrier Reef and supporting the development of culturally-appropriate ecosystem services enterprises.Read more about this project

 The West Arnhem Land Fire Abatement project uses traditional fire management practices and scientific knowledge to reduce greenhouse gas emissions.Read more about this project

-Science projects with Indigenous land managers are developing tools and methods to support land mangers do their business, plan and govern and manage their estate.
+Science projects are partnering with Indigenous land managers to develop tools and methods to support the land mangers do their business, plan and govern and manage their estates.